hariniramp/Covid19-Time-Series/README.md

 # Summary

 Our repository consists of 2 notebooks and a pdf.
 The notebooks show our prediction and time series forecasting for covid-19 cases and deaths in the US states, along with some Exploratory data analysis and interesting correlation findings.
-The pdf has a much more detailed outline of visualizations and summarizes our methodology, workflow, and results, as well as a forecast of the covid deaths trajectory for the next 30 days.
+The pdf (named Covid-19 UW Datathon (1).pdf) has a much more detailed outline of visualizations and summarizes our methodology, workflow, and results, as well as a forecast of the covid deaths trajectory for the next 30 days.

 # Goal